AI-Verified Economic Analytics Pipeline

 USINFO and CES2023800001 are divided by CNP16OV (civilian noninstitutional population 16+) to get employees per 1,000 working-age persons, then indexed to 100 at the start date.

-Before normalization, the information sector showed index 101.
-After, it's 93.
+Before normalization, the information sector shows index 101.
+After: 93.
 That's the difference between "the sector barely moved" and "it shrank 7.2% relative to population."
-The methodology matters as much as the chart.
+I spent more time on this one methodology step than on any individual chart, and it's the reason the project's central finding exists.

 Recession model

 A logistic regression and random forest trained on 11 FRED-derived features (yield spread, unemployment change, GDP growth, CPI momentum, employment ratios) plus 3 Hacker News features (rolling sentiment, story volume, layoff frequency).
-The model outputs a monthly recession probability score between 0 and 1, stored in recession_predictions.
+The model outputs a monthly recession probability between 0 and 1, stored in the recession_predictions table.

 The HN features have near-zero importance in the shipped model.
 The pre-2022 training period has no HN data, so those months get filled with training-period medians.
 That constant fill dilutes whatever signal exists in the 24 post-2022 months.
-It's honest about its limitations.
+I kept them in rather than dropping weak features, because removing inputs to improve apparent performance felt like overfitting to what the model can't see yet.

-The dashboard's Recession Risk tab shows a probability timeline, a feature snapshot with red/green signals, and a What If scenario explorer where you can drag sliders and see how the risk score responds.
+The Recession Risk tab shows a probability timeline, a feature snapshot with directional signals, and a What If scenario explorer where visitors can adjust sliders and see how the risk score responds.

-I used sklearn's NMF (Non-negative Matrix Factorization) over the 1,547 HN story titles and excerpts to extract 8 topics.
-I tested values from 6 to 10 and picked 8 because it produced the most distinct clusters without splitting related themes into fragments.
+I ran sklearn's NMF (Non-negative Matrix Factorization) over 1,547 HN story titles and excerpts to extract 8 topics.
+I tested values from 6 to 10 and chose 8 because it produced the most distinct clusters without fragmenting related themes.

-I had to add stop words for non-AI proper nouns (Musk, Twitter, Tesla, Meta, Facebook) because they were creating personality-driven topics instead of labor-theme topics.
-AI companies and people (OpenAI, Altman) stayed in the vocabulary since they're part of the thesis.
+One issue I had to address: non-AI proper nouns (Musk, Twitter, Tesla, Meta, Facebook) were creating personality-driven topics rather than labor-theme topics.
+I added those as stop words.
+AI companies and figures (OpenAI, Altman) stayed in the vocabulary because they're part of the thesis.

 - Topic distribution over time (stacked area, shows how the conversation shifted)

-- Sentiment by topic (box plot, shows which themes carry the most negative tone)
+- Sentiment by topic (box plot, which themes carry the most negative tone)

-- Layoff story volume vs the U6-U3 unemployment gap (dual-axis, tests whether HN chatter tracks macro slack)
+- Layoff story volume vs the U6-U3 gap (dual-axis, tests whether HN activity tracks macro slack)

-- Topic sentiment vs USINFO per-capita employment (dual-axis, tests whether sentiment tracks actual job numbers)
+- Topic sentiment vs USINFO per-capita employment (dual-axis, tests whether sentiment tracks actual jobs)

 Monthly bigram frequencies are pre-computed and shown as a quarterly heatmap in an expander.